 "Few of us can actually change the world.
 We can only change ourselves.
 But if enough people took that to heart, the world would change.” ― Tammara Webber, Good For You

-In this ongoing, weekly group, you will learn the embodiment and contemplative practice of Focusing.
+In this 8 week group, you will learn the embodiment and contemplative practice of Focusing.
 Focusing is a deep self-listening practice that will transform you, one shift at a time.

 As we practice Focusing, not only do we resolve stuck issues, but we become resilient.
 We grow our self-leadership.

-The group creates space for sharing and learning about ourselves in our private Facebook group and during our weekly zoom sessions.
+The group create space for sharing and learning about ourselves during our weekly zoom sessions.
 The ultimate goal is to help you move personal or professional goals forward.

-In this course, you will get to know your 8 Cs of self-leadership, which will catalyze your transformation.
+In this course, you will get to know your 8 Cs of self-leadership, that will catalyze your transforming.
 We do this through the PUPA process, which naturally takes us through the shifts from a caterpillar to a butterfly.
-We build a safe space to transform, using parts of ourselves as resources.
+We build a safe space to transform, using parts of ourself as resources.
 In so doing, we use positive psychology to help us grow.
-The group cycles through the PUPA process as follows:
+The group will cycle through the PUPA process as follows:

 - Permutation: physical felt shift + paradigm shift